-Mechanical circulatory support (MCS) uses blood pumps called ventricular assist devices (VADs) to improve blood flow.
-They do not replace the heart, but they do help it pump blood to the vital organs of the body such as the kidney, brain and liver.
+A ventricular assist device (VAD) is a blood pump that improves blood flow through the body.
+These devices do not replace the heart, but they do help it pump blood to the vital organs of the body, such as the kidney, brain and liver.

 Heart failure is a complex condition in which the heart muscle can no longer pump sufficient blood and oxygen to vital organs of the body.

+When medications are no longer enough to support the heart and the patient has end-stage heart failure an LVAD may be considered.
 For patients waiting for a heart transplant, an LVAD may help them survive until a donor heart is found.
-Not all advanced heart failure patients are candidates for a heart transplant due to other preexisting conditions or their age.
+Not all patients are candidates for a heart transplant due to other preexisting conditions or their age.
 These patients may benefit from long-term VAD support.

-No. It works with your heart, but it does not replace it.
+No. LVAD works with your heart, but it does not replace it.

 Complications of LVAD surgery are similar to the potential complications of any open heart surgery.
 Some of the possible complications related to the LVAD include bleeding, infection, device malfunction, right heart failure, kidney failure, stroke and pump clot or death.
 Your surgeon will discuss the benefits and potential risks in detail with you prior to the procedure.